foreee/FastICP/README.md

 # FastICP (point to point)
  ICP algorithm , fast and easy to use in point cloud registration .

+ Details are found in:

+ Besl, P., & McKay, N. (1992).
+A method for registration of 3-D shapes.
+ IEEE Transactions on pattern analysis and machine intelligence, 239-256.

  The speed of demo under release X86 mode is close to the funtion "pcregrigid" in Matlab2015a.

- Based on libnabo.from http://github.com/ethz-asl/libnabo.
+ Nearest points searching is based on libnabo.from http://github.com/ethz-asl/libnabo.

  Include the Extrapolation in quaternion space.
 Details are found in: